Office Ours Extended

 Alyssa, Associate Creative Director: It was great working with Mondo.
 They’re a team who was equally as passionate in bringing joy and excitement to their customers through great user experience just as much as we were.

 What makes Mondo unique is their high quality products, attention to detail and relationships with their artists.
 To have a product by Mondo?
-You know its one of a kind.
+You know it’s one of a kind.
 Although we did not have a hand in redesigning their business model, we did however make the site more accessible and transparent around limited edition and limited product runs.
 We worked with their team to understand their process as well as interview customers to come up with a solution that meets the needs of the various customer types and internal team.

 In doing so, we created a feature for those limited, highly coveted products called The Drop.
 While the rest of their products on the site support customers who prefer to browse, The Drop is meant for a quick add to cart experience.
 Read the full case study.